 Taking advantage of naptime seems to be the holy grail advice for parents of younger children.
 When they’re awake, it helps to keep doors open and yourself visible so kids don’t have cause to act out in frustration.

-primary school aged children
+primary school-aged children

 If your kids are among those back at school, it’s most logical to work during school hours.
 When they’re home, a popular technique has been setting them up with projects or hobbies, so they can use this time to figure out their own interests.
-Another way to keep them busy is rewarding them for doing chores.
-Not only will this occupy them for a while, it’ll be one less thing to worry about when your own workday is done.
+Another way to keep them busy is by rewarding them for doing chores.
+Not only will this occupy them for a while, but it’ll also be one less thing to worry about when your own workday is done.